top of page

 • Allows structured distributions/payouts (age milestones, incentives, charitable giving, etc.)

-• Supports modern estate goals: digital royalties, online revenue, intellectual property, pets, etc.
+• Supports modern estate goals: digital royalties, online revenue, intellectual property, pets, tax reduction, etc.

 Is a Trust Right for You?